-The study was conducted in Lagos State on the premise that 75% of construction firms in Nigeria are either based in Lagos States or have their branches located in Lagos (Fagberni, 2008.)
-Data for the study were collected through one hundred and seventy (170) of questionnaire administered on copies the professionals in the Nigerian construction industry comprising architects, builders, guantity surveyors and engineers in this area.
+The study was conducted in Lagos State on the premise that 75% of construction firms in Nigeria are either based in Lagos States or have their branches located in Lagos (Fagbemi, 2008.)
+Data for the study were collected through one hundred and seventy (170) copies of questionnaire administered on the professionals in the Nigerian construction industry comprising architects, builders, quantity surveyors and engineers in this area.
 The choice of these core professionals as the target population was on the basis that these professionals are involved throughout the various stages of construction works.
 Also, they are involved in the procurement of building projects as established by Ameh and Odusami (2009).

 Section A of the questionnaire consisted of the demographical information of the respondents, while section B focused on the study objectives.
 Fifteen (15) major ethical standards were identified from literature.
-Professionals ranked the level of compliance of professionals to these ethical standards, ranked themselves and also ranked their co-professionals on the level of compliance of professionals to ethical standards to ethical standards.

-standards on a 5-point likert scale where 5=very high, 4=High, 3= Moderate, 2=Low and 1=very low.
+Professionals ranked the level of compliance of professionals to these ethical standards, ranked themselves and also ranked their co-professionals on the level of compliance of professionals to ethical standards on a 5-point likert scale where 5=very high, 4=High, 3= Moderate, 2=Low and 1=very low.
 The overall level of compliance by professionals was rated from 0-10% to 91-100% where 0 is the lowest and 100 is the highest.
 A total of one hundred and thirty eight (138) questionnaire were retrieved which represents 81.18% response rate of the total 170 copies administered.
-Data collected were analysed using descriptive and inferential statistics which includes percentages, Mean Item Score (MIS) and Analysis of Variance (ANOVA).
-The results of the analysis are presented in tables below.
-Mean Item Score (MIS) was calculated from the formula given below: